devth/devth.github.com/about.md

 I'm obsessed with discovering better ways of expressing solutions to programming problems.
 I can't handle boilerplate or repetitive code.
-This obsession has lead me down a path of language discovery, from my early dark ages in PERL and VB, to C# and ActionScript 3, Ruby, Scala, Clojure and core.logic, Haskell and Elm, and a tiny bit of Idris.
+This obsession has lead me down a path of language discovery, from my early dark ages in Perl and VB, to C# and ActionScript 3, Ruby, Scala, Clojure and core.logic, Haskell and Elm, and a tiny bit of Idris.